 In situations where there is high water usage and the use of cartridge filters doesn’t make sense, a point of entry system may be the solution.
 These systems do not require the frequency of change-outs that cartridge filters do and have the ability to automatically clean themselves, extending the life of the media inside the tank.
 Another example would be if your town supplied water is high in chlorine and you wish to eliminate it from your water supply, a point of entry carbon water filter will have enough capacity to last much longer and also remove more of the chlorine due to longer “contact time” that the water has with the filter.
 Carbon filtration is also effective in the removal of Trihalomethanes (TTHMs) and other unwanted contaminants in the water.

-In addition to the above systems, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
+In addition to the above systems, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water such as PFAS,etc..
 Starting with a water test will lead to the right approach.
 For more information on common bad odors & tastes in New England water supplies, see the link at http://bad-odor-taste-water/.